Advertiser Disclosure

 The Right Slice is your go-to pie stop in Kauai.
 There are 50 sweet flavors and 31 savory flavors that rotate constantly, so you have to check the Facebook page for the current offerings (but you really can’t go wrong with whatever you pick).
 However, the blueberry piña colada and the lilikoi cheesecake can’t be missed!

-The Local Kauai is located in the heart of old Kapaa town and has a few top-notch desserts.
-The Maui Brewing Coconut Porter chocolate cake made with chocolate creme and candied coconut, as well as the vanilla bean panna cotta topped with fresh island fruit, are stellar choices.
+The Local Kauai is in the heart of old Kapaa town and has a few top-notch desserts.
+The Maui Brewing Coconut Porter chocolate cake, made with chocolate creme and candied coconut, and the vanilla bean panna cotta, topped with fresh island fruit, are stellar choices.

 Kauai Bakery sells traditional Hawaiian treats such as cream-filled malasadas, cakes, cookies, and other baked goods.
 The standout is the guava cake, though, and at only $1.99, there is no better value on the entire island.